-Log into the easyMarkets platform and click to see the Price Types of charts you can view – line, candlesticks and OHLC charts types.
-Note, on the right hand axis of the chart (the Y axis) you see prices and on the bottom (or X) axis you have time frames.
+Log into the easyMarkets platform and click on the ‘candlestick’ symbol to choose the chart type you prefer – bars (A.K.A.
+OHLC), candlesticks, hollow candlesticks, Heikin Ashi, Line, Area and Baseline.
+On the right-hand axis of the chart (the Y axis) you see prices and on the bottom (or X) axis you have time frames.

 Line charts are perhaps the simplest way to view the data.
 A line is drawn across all closing prices to enable a reading of price action over a set period of time.
 They offer a quick and clear view of price direction.

-At the top of the chart you can select which time scale (or period) you wish to view the chart in – from 1 minute to hourly, daily and even weekly charts.
+At the top of the chart you can select which time scale (or period) you wish to view the chart in – from 1 minute to hourly and daily.

 Across the top of the chart you can select and overlay indicators on your chart for technical analysis.
-If you select the ‘indicator wizard’ you will get a large range of trend indicators to choose from including Simple Moving Average and Bollinger Bands® to name two and oscillators like RSI and MACD.
+If you select the ‘Indicators’ you will get a large range of trend indicators to choose from that will displayed in a separate dialogue box.
+These include Moving Average and Bollinger Bands® to name two and oscillators like RSI and MACD.

-On the left hand side of the chart you have a range of tools to customize your view.
-Tools may help traders to recognise trends as they draw and mark up the charts.
+On the left-hand side of the chart you have a range of tools to customize your view.
+Tools may help traders to recognize trends as they draw and mark up the charts.

 The Pointer Tool

-lets you zoom into details on the charts with cross hairs so you can get a more precise reading.
+This lets you zoom into details on the charts with cross hairs, a point or an arrow so you can get a more precise reading.

 Trendlines help identify up, down or sideways trends by drawing a line between two highs or two lows.
 This makes it one of the most popular tools used on charts.